Integrative Health care that empowers your inherent healing potential.

 The word “Qi” (or “chi”) means “life force” or "vital energy" of the body and the word “Gong” means "skill" that is cultivated through steady practice.
 Thus, Qi Gong means “the skill of cultivating energy.”
 The practice involves gentle, rhythmic exercises combined with simple breathing techniques to relieve stress, support detoxification, regulate the immune system and thereby increase the body’s innate healing abilities.
 The exercise routines can be learned easily and are perfect for people of all ages and fitness levels.
 Weekly classes Mondays 11:45am-12:45pm with Salvador Cefalu, L.Ac. $20 drop-in or $180 for a 10-class pack.
 Click here to register.

 A gentle blend of Yin-Yang Yoga with Meditation and insights based on the principles of Chinese Medicine.
 Yin Yoga increases flexibility through long held postures that stretch the connective tissue, circulating blood, fluid and energy through the meridians.
-This allows for the nervous system to calm down and the hips, pelvis and lower back release to bring ease in the body for deeper meditation practices or simply for greater daily comfort in the body-mind.
+This allows for the nervous system to calm down and the hips, pelvis and lower back release to bring greater comfort in the body-mind for daily activities and for meditation practices.
 Yang Yoga is more active and designed to strengthen the muscles and increase endurance.
-By balancing Yin and Yang through deep stretch and fluid movement, we cultivate a meditative practice that aligns body, breath and mind.
 Learn more at www.setarehmoafi.com.